vuthuyduong/dnabarcoder/README.md

 Here the minimum BLAST alignment length mc is set to 400 as 95% of the barcodes have a length of more than 400bp.

+- To compute a similarity matrix for the barcodes:

+../../dnabarcoder.py sim -i moldITS.fasta -mc 400

 ## visualization

+The second component of dnabarcoder is to visualize the sequences-based 2D/3D “embeddings” using Matplotlib.
+Sequences’ coordinates are computed using LargeVis.
+Together with sequence distribution and variation, visu-alization helped evaluate the predicted similarity cut-offs and classifi-cation results.

+../../dnabarcoder.py visualize -i moldITS.fasta -c moldITS.current.classification -p 3

+Here the sequences are colored by on the taxa at the position 3 (the class level) in the classification file.

+We can also visualize the sequences using DiVE (https://github.com/NLeSC/DiVE).
+In this case, please download DiVE and place in the visualization folder, and use the following command:

+../../dnabarcoder.py visualize -i moldITS.fasta -c moldITS.current.classification -p 3 -method dive

 ## prediction